PortsMaster/PortMaster-Website/content/markdown/packaging.markdown

   source "${controlfolder}/libgl_default.txt"
 fi

-# For Ports that use gptokeyb's xbox360 mode, interactive input or config-mode we need to make sure /dev/uinput is accessible on non-root cfws
-# For distros running as root, including sudo in scripts can be problematic.
-The $ESUDO variable dynamically uses sudo based on the OS."
-$ESUDO chmod 666 /dev/uinput

 # We launch gptokeyb using this $GPTOKEYB variable as it will take care of sourcing the executable from the central location,
 # assign the appropriate exit hotkey dependent on the device (ex. select + start for most devices and minus + start for the
 # rgb10) and assign the appropriate method for killing an executable dependent on the OS the port is run from.